- Model Overview

 The Willamette River Basin in western Oregon spans nearly 12,000 square miles (30,000 square kilometers), from its snowy, forested headwaters in the Oregon Cascades to its green valley floor.
-It serves the water needs of 70% of Oregon’s population while supplying ecosystems and an economy that depend on its abundant water supplies throughout the year.
-Currently, the Willamette River Basin is a water-rich region, but with a warming climate and increasing socio-economic pressures that may not always be the case.
+It is home to 70% of Oregon’s population, and provides water for the region's diverse ecosystems and economy.
+Currently, the Willamette River Basin is water-rich, but with a warming climate and increasing socio-economic pressures that may not always be the case.
 Such pressures raise a number of important questions:

 Will we have enough water to satisfy future needs?

 Where, when and under what conditions might water scarcity emerge in the coming decades?

 What policy actions might reduce the potential for water scarcity?